 Patient general information

 The average age of the ascites with hyponatremia group was 58.2 ± 8.9 years, and that of the ascites group was 54.6 ± 7.7 years.
 There was no significant age difference between the two groups (P = 0.123).
 The proportion of men in the ascites with hyponatremia group was higher, accounting for 64.4%, while the proportion of men in the ascites group was 52.0%.
 The average hospitalization times of the ascites with hyponatremia and ascites groups were 12.7 ± 5.3 and 10.3 ± 4.1 d, respectively.
-The hospitalization time of the ascites with hyponatremia group was significantly longer (P = 0.014, Table 1).
+The hospitalization time of the ascites with hyponatremia group was significantly longer (P = 0.014; Table 1).

 Degree of hyponatremia

-The patients in the ascites with hyponatremia group had significantly more severe hyponatremia, with an average serum sodium concentration of 128.5 ± 4.3 mmol/L, while the average serum sodium concentration in the ascites group was 137.6 ± 2.1 mmol/L (P < 0.001, Table 2).
+The patients in the ascites with hyponatremia group had significantly more severe hyponatremia, with an average serum sodium concentration of 128.5 ± 4.3 mmol/L, while the average serum sodium concentration in the ascites group was 137.6 ± 2.1 mmol/L (P < 0.001; Table 2).

 Complications